nicklockwood/SwiftFormat/README.md

 - Fixed formatting of generic function types
 - Fixed indenting of `if case` statements
-- Fixed indenting of else if separated from if statement by a comment
+- Fixed indenting of `else` when separated from `if` statement by a comment
 - Changed `private(set)` indenting to match Apple standard
 - Added swiftformat as a build phase to SwiftFormat, so I'm eating my own dogfood